jprivard/nx-ng-rx-pokedex/README.md

 ## See library dependencies

-Run `nx dep-graph` to see the dependencyes
+Run `nx dep-graph` to see the dependencies

 ## Development server